rachellee0321/Boston-House-Price-Analysis/README.md

 # Boston-House-Price-Analysis

-Uses linear regression to analyze boston house price data
+This project uses linear regression to analyze boston house price data.
+It mainly focuses on exploratory data analysis, modeling using statsmodel library in Python, and evaluation tools.